-Based on the Urban Design Vision, and through continued stakeholder communication, the Urban Design Plan was created.
+Based on the Urban Design Vision and Architectural Studies, and through continued stakeholder communication, the Urban Design Plan was created.
 The Urban Design Plan documents important elements of the D2 project and shows it in the context of the surrounding downtown environment.

 The plan indicates a headhouse in Pegasus Plaza placed against the north face of the Magnolia Hotel.
-From the headhouse, through a series of levels, passengers would connect via elevator and stair to the west side of the subway platform at the Commerce Station.
+From the headhouse, through a series of levels, passengers would connect via elevator, stair and escalator to the west side of the subway platform at the Commerce Station.

 Pegasus Plaza would be completely disassembled, fenced and used during construction.
 Final design for Pegasus Plaza is not complete.
-DART will continue to coordinate design of this space through Final Design.
-Reference the D2 Subway | Pegasus Plaza Vision Summary (Appendix A) for detailed information regarding future coordination.
+DART will be coordinating and participating in a series of meetings with the City, participating agencies and area developers, property and business owners, and stakeholders to further discuss design of the reimagined space.